xabriel/wikipedia-vandalism/README.md

 In this report we discuss the problem of detecting vandalism in Wikipedia, an online encyclopedia that anyone can edit.
 We utilize the PAN Wikipedia 2010 Vandalism corpus to derive a set of 24 features.
 We discuss, train and validate a set of binary classification algorithms.
 We find that Random Forests yield the best performance both from a PR-AUC (0.6608231), as well as a ROC-AUC (0.9306720) perspective.
 Specifically, a Random Forest with 1000 trees and 3 random features at each split point yields the best performance.

 When we compare it against "ClueBot NG", Wikipedia's current production classifier, we find our solution has an average ~5% advantage at FP-rates of 0.01% and 0.025%.
-In other words, out of every 1000 edits, we can detect 425 vandalisms while we incorrectly label 10.
-The current system detects 400.
+In other words, out of every 10,000 edits that are true vandalism, we can detect 4,250, while out of every 10,000 edits that are true bona fide, we incorrectly label 1.
+The current system detects 4,000 and 1, respectively.

 ### Relevant files: